yanghuafang/camera-map-localization/docs/BUILD.md

 `$(getconf _NPROCESSORS_ONLN)` reports the core count on both Linux and macOS (substitute `$(nproc)` on Linux if you prefer).

-The script picks the build directory for you, which is the usual way in:
+The scripts pick the build directory for you, which is the usual way in:

 ```bash
 ./scripts/ci.sh --no-style          # configure, build, test